 child graduates high school

 Pursuant to RI law, child support is eligible to be terminated upon a child attaining the age of 18 and graduating high school but not after the child turns 19 years old.
 If the child is 18 years old and still in high school than child support may continue until the child graduates high school but not after the child attains the age of 19.
 If a child is determined to be severely disabled then child support may continue indefinitely.
-Also, if the Judge finds good cause, the child support might continue for three months after graduation from high school but in no event past the child’s 19th birthday.
+Also, if the Judge finds good cause and a motion to extend child support is filed, the child support might continue for three months after graduation from high school but in no event past the child’s 19th birthday.

 motion to terminate